timmcginley/Agile/Methodology/README.md

 # Agile Prototyping Methodology

-Agile Prototyping provides a common comparative design analysis method for physical systems and artefacts.
+>Agile Prototyping is a comparative design analysis method for physical systems and artefacts.
 It imagines that we are pre genetic sequencing biologicsts who have never seen artificial products before and are trying to make sense of where they came from (how they grew and evolved) in hopes they could change them or make more of their own.
+It adapts comparative biology techniques to infer the growth stages, genes and evolution of systems and artefacts to support fast, informed and agile design experience for the 21st century.

 In reality it provides a framework for designers and engineers to instantly analyse, guide and reconfigure designs based on their disciplinary expertise.